Walter Levin: The LaSalle Quartet

 Levin and his LaSalle Quartet graduated from Juilliard in 1949, and obtained an appointment as quartet in residence at Colorado College in Colorado Springs.
 In the summer preceding the start of that appointment, they were joined by violist Peter Kamnitzer, whom they had known from Juilliard, and who remained with the quartet until its retirement in 1987.
-At Colorado College the quartet taught, gave concerts, and undertook a series of children's concerts which was to continue throughout their career—it has been Levin's lifelong conviction that classical musicians have a responsibility to develop the next generation of classical music lovers as well as the younger generation of performers.
+At Colorado College, the quartet taught, gave concerts, and undertook a series of children's concerts which was to continue throughout their career.
+It was Levin's lifelong conviction that classical musicians have a responsibility to develop the next generation of classical music lovers, as well as the younger generation of performers.

-After four years at Colorado College, the quartet was invited to Cincinnati to become quartet in residence at the Cincinnati College of Music, which soon thereafter merged with the Cincinnati Conservatory and subsequently became a unit of the University of Cincinnati.
-In Cincinnati Levin, Meyer, and Kamnitzer were joined by cellist Jack Kirstein, who stayed with the quartet for twenty years before retiring in 1975, after which they were joined by Lynn Harrell student Lee Fiser, who remained the cellist of the LaSalle Quartet until their retirement in 1987.
+After four years at Colorado College, the quartet was invited to Cincinnati to become quartet in residence at the Cincinnati College of Music, which soon thereafter merged with the Cincinnati Conservatory, and subsequently became a unit of the University of Cincinnati.
+In Cincinnati, Levin, Meyer, and Kamnitzer were joined by cellist Jack Kirstein, who stayed with the quartet for twenty years before retiring in 1975, after which they were joined by Lee Fiser, a student of Lynn Harrell.
+Fiser remained the cellist of the LaSalle Quartet until their retirement in 1987.

-The quartet toured internationally beginning with a tour of Europe in 1954.
+The quartet toured internationally, beginning with a tour of Europe in 1954.
 Its participation in the famous Darmstadt Summer Courses for New Music in the 1950s led to a series of commissions to contemporary composers, most notably György Ligeti and Luigi Nono, and also to many world premieres, including the quartets by Krzysztof Penderecki and Witold Lutosławski.

-The quartet became famous, especially in the United States, in 1971 as a result of the unexpected success of its recording for Deutsche Grammophon of the complete string quartet music of the chief representatives of the Second Viennese School: Arnold Schönberg, Alban Berg, and Anton Webern.
-This set, and the LaSalle's subsequent recordings of the late quartets of Beethoven have been continuously in print since their first release.
+In 1971, the quartet became famous, especially in the United States, as a result of the unexpected success of its recording for Deutsche Grammophon of the complete string quartet music of the chief representatives of the Second Viennese School: Arnold Schönberg, Alban Berg, and Anton Webern.
+This set, and the LaSalle's subsequent recordings of the late quartets of Beethoven, have been continuously in print since their first release.

 The quartet also recorded a significant part of its contemporary music repertory for Deutsche Grammophon, and its recordings of the quartets by Alexander Zemlinksky contributed significantly to the renaissance of interest in his operatic, symphonic, and chamber music.